ryrobes/flowmaps/README.md

 - ~~:flow-id for each run to allow concurrent flows w/o clashing (will also fix a closing channel bug)~~ ~~- rabbit-ui will need to allow the user to choose which "loaded / running flow" to render and interact with (see "sub-flows" below)~~
 - :cljs-view option for ClojureScript views that get compiled on the front-end instead of the back end.
 Opens up some more interactivity options for view blocks.
-- subflows! essentially a block that is an entire other flow with some "input overrides" that flow in from the "parent flow".
-Almost like a visual function that can be examined using the rabbit-ui as it's own flow. (sub)flow-maps as blocks opens up a really interesting world of re-usability...
+~~- subflows! essentially a block that is an entire other flow with some "input overrides" that flow in from the "parent flow".
+Almost like a visual function that can be examined using the rabbit-ui as it's own flow. (sub)flow-maps as blocks opens up a really interesting world of re-usability...~~
 - flowmaps.io as an open "library" of blocks, flow, function snippets to add to your flows or play around with (actual way it will work TBD)
     - this will allow me to focus this repo on the core backend library instead of shoehorning all kinds of rando stuff in there that most people won't use, although I'm def not against the creation of "core primitive" block types for a basic set of CLJ fns shorthand that ships out of the box (perhaps even going as far as packaging SQL, JDBC, etc).
 TBD!
     - some simple examples